ethereum-optimism/.github/CONTRIBUTING.md

 ## Steps for the PR author

+We recommend using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format on commit messages.

+Before opening a PR:

 1. Ensure that tests pass and code is lint free.
 You can run `yarn test` and `yarn lint` locally to check.
 1. Update the README.md if your changes invalidate or extend its current content.
 1. Include tests for any new functionality.